-Note that $Lag ^{eq}(S ^{2} ) $ is naturally diffeomorphic to $S ^{2} $ and moreover it is easy to check that the functional $L ^{+} $ is proportional to the Riemannian length functional $L _{met} $ on the path space of $S ^{2} $, with its standard round metric $met$.
-The idea of the computation is then this: perturb $lag$ to be transverse to the (infinite dimensional) stable manifolds for the energy functional $\Omega _{L _{0} } Lag ^{eq}(S ^{2} ) $, push it down by the ``infinite time'' negative gradient flow for the energy functional on $\Omega _{L _{0} } Lag ^{eq}(S ^{2} ) $, and use the resulting representative to compute $[ev _{*} ]$.
-Unfortunately the energy functional is degenerate on the based path space giving rise to an unnecessarily complicated picture for the limiting representative.
-Also we shall arrange details so as to (mostly) avoid dealing with infinite dimensional differential topology.
+Let now $L _{0}, L _{1} \in Lag ^{eq} (S ^{2})$ be any transverse pair, and be the generator of the group $H _{2} (\mathcal{P} ({L _{0},L _{1}}), \mathbb{Z})$.
+The idea of the computation is then this: perturb $f'$ to be transverse to the (infinite dimensional) stable manifolds for the Riemannian length functional on push the cycle down by the ``infinite time'' negative gradient flow for this functional, and use the resulting representative to compute $\Psi (a=[f'])$.
+Although, we will not actually need infinite dimensional topology.